awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    "writeDirectory": "/write-directory"
 }
 ```
-If you use the **Easy group creation** option from the AWS IoT Greengrass console, then the `config.json` file is deployed to the core device in a working state that specifies the default configuration\.
+If you use the **Default Group creation** option from the AWS IoT Greengrass console, then the `config.json` file is deployed to the core device in a working state that specifies the default configuration\.
 The `config.json` file supports the following properties:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html)